decentraland/documentation/content/creator/sdk7/3d-essentials/materials.md

 let transparentRed = Color4(1, 0, 0, 0.5)
 ```

-To make a material with texture partially transparent:
+To make a material with a texture only transparent in regions of the texture:

 - Set an image in `alphaTexture`.